 My point of view is this – whilst it might be practical to stop the job running at Christmas, it is probably not correct to do so.
 To consider Christmas without also taking into account other religious days throughout the year would show, in my opinion, an unfair bias, never mind the impracticalities involved in changing the job schedule every year to take account of the religious holidays that occur on slightly different days each year.
 In addition, there are many people who do work during these periods, and if (as we believe) we do provide a real service to these members, it might just be inconveniencing them.

 At the end of the day we choose when we read emails.
 Stating, as my recipient did, that he would never do business with a company that sent emails at this time is perhaps a little extreme, as he could in fact be missing out on a great business opportunity.
-Christmas is an emotional time, affecting different people in different ways, and so I have tried not to be too upset by the tone of the email, preferring to respond professionally and to focus on the practical questions that it throws up, namely :
+Christmas is an emotional time: it affects different people in different ways, and so I have tried not to be too upset by the tone of the email, preferring to respond professionally and to focus on the practical questions that it throws up, namely:

 - Is it wrong to send mailshots on religious holidays?

 - Are there any practical solutions to get around this issue – for example, how about giving subscribers the option to specify “opt-out” dates when they would not want to receive any mailshots?

 - Is it appropriate just to leave the decision of when to actually read the email to the recipient?

 I’m genuinely interested in what others think, and what others do, so please let me know…